 About the Fellowship for Graduates

 The Willie L. Brown, Jr. Fellowship provides an experiential learning opportunity in San Francisco city government.
 Fellows work two days a week as interns in high levels of the executive branch, legislative branch, and city agencies under the direct supervision of a seasoned professional.
 Fellows shadow their supervisors in policy meetings and participate alongside staff members on various policy initiatives.
 Fellows typically work on semester-long projects identified and agreed upon in collaboration with their direct supervisor.
 Fellows also spend one evening a week in a professional development seminar reflecting on the work they are doing, enhancing their professional knowledge, and refining their skills.

 Quotes From Alumni

-Fellowship Placement: San Francisco Public Utilities Commission
+Fellowship Placement: San Francisco Public Defender's Juvenile Unit

 “The Willie L. Brown, Jr. Fellowship provided me with an opportunity to participate in public policy discussions and reentry programming that equipped me to better serve and impact San Francisco’s reentry population.
 I was able to assist the Reentry Division to engage in a risk and needs assessment for homeless, mental health and AB 109 probation clients.
 The networking opportunities opened doors that would otherwise have been closed to me.”